justind-dev/habit-tracker/README.md

 ## Features

 - **Simple Habit Tracking**: Track any habit with customizable start dates
+- **Occurrence Management**: Record when habits occur with optional notes and delete individual occurrences
 - **Gamified Experience**: Earn badges for streak milestones (1 hour to 2+ years)
 - **Real-time Streak Calculation**: Live updates of current and longest streaks
-- **Occurrence Logging**: Record when habits occur with optional notes
+- **Data Backup & Restore**: Export and import your habit data as JSON files
 - **Dark Theme**: Easy on the eyes with a modern, cyberpunk-inspired design
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Local Storage**: All data stored in your browser - no external dependencies